-In practice, one or several bids inserted by installation producing the RFNBO (or one of its intermediaries) on the manual Frequency Restoration Reserve (mFRR) (or an equivalent mechanism) were selected by the TSO in the corresponding bidding zone and the reason for the bid being selected is identified as "redispatching", "congestion management" or equivalent.
+This requirement must be evidenced by the Economic Operator providing the proof one or several bids inserted by installation producing the RFNBO (or one of its intermediaries) on the manual Frequency Restoration Reserve (mFRR) (or an equivalent mechanism) were selected by the TSO in the corresponding bidding zone and the reason for the bid being selected is identified as "redispatching", "congestion management" or equivalent.
+The evidence must be a document issued and / or certified by the relevant TSO.